EPCCed/archer2-intro-package/_episodes/03-software-env.md

 > `module purge` command before starting to use the system.
 Some of the modules
 > loaded by default are required for you to be able to use the system correctly and
 > so many things will not work if you use `module purge`.
 If you need to change the
-> setup, you will generally use the `module load` or `module swap` commands instead.
+> setup, you will generally use the `module load` or `module restore` commands instead.
 >
 > If you do find yourself with a broken environment you can usually fix things by
 > logging out and logging back in again.